ObolNetwork/obol-docs/docs/adv/troubleshooting/errors.md

 ### My beacon node API is flaky with lots of errors and timeouts

 A good quality beacon node API is critical to validator performance.
 It is always advised to run your own beacon node to ensure low latencies to boost validator performance.
-Using 3rd party services like Infura`s beacon node API has significant disadvantages since the quality is often low.
-Requests often return 500s or timeout (Charon times out after 2s).
+Using 3rd party services like Infura's beacon node API has significant disadvantages since the quality is often low.
+Requests often return 500s or timeout.
 This results in lots of warnings and errors and failed duties.
 Running a local beacon node is always preferred.
-We are not yet considering increasing the 2s timeout since that can have knock-on effects.

 ## Charon Errors